cerennnnn/TechCareerHomework7/README.md

- ✨ In my 7th homework for TM iOS Developer Bootcamp with Swift organized by techcareer.net, I made a to do list app.
+ ✨ In my 7th homework for TM iOS Developer Bootcamp with Swift organized by techcareer.net, I made a to do list app that can add an item to the list, delete existing item from the list, and update existing item from the list.
+These operations run concurrently with the database.

  ✨ For this project, I used: